 As I grew up, I enjoyed variety of preparations of these beans.
 There are plenty regular curry recipes, daal recipes and so on.
 But there is one that has made its mark forever.
 It is called Misal.
 It’s an ingeniously simple preparation.
-It has three main components- moth beans curry, Chivda (found at any local Indian grocery store) and Rassa or Tarri which is basically cayenne pepper bright red liquid based on water, which has clear soup like consistency.
+It has three main components- moth beans curry, Chivda (found at any local Indian grocery store) and Rassa or Tarri which is basically spicy broth, which has clear soup like consistency.

 This snack item which also doubles as main dish is a popular preparation in central Maharashtra.
 Of course, as with all things popular, it travelled fast and spread through the rest of the state.
 And with all things Indian, just as it moves across boundaries, enters in a lot of variety.
 Different cities have added their flavor and made this dish a permanent fixture on their local foodies’ plate.

 Add to it raw onion, tomatoes, Chivda, cilantro and Tarri.
 Eat with toasted bread.
 Sometimes you will see it with pieces of boiled potatoes added in the mix.
 Certain places will frequently add yogurt to balance the creaminess and spice level.
 Whatever toppings you use, you can’t go wrong as long you choose those which give a combination of soft and creamy with raw and crunchy.
 Spices used are the usual Indian goodness- turmeric, mustard seeds, garam masala, cumin and coriander powder.
 And the end result is- a pure Wow moment!